RyanSusana/elepy-wiki/guides/OVERRIDING-ELEPY.md

 As you may have already seen, you can override Elepy's functionality with the `@Find`, `@Create`, `@Update` or `@Delete` annotations.
 When you use one of these annotations you can define two annotation properties, `accessLevel` or `handler`.

 The `accessLevel` property is where you define the level of security on a model route.
-This can be `DISABLED`, `ADMIN` or `PUBLIC`.
+This can be `DISABLED`, `PROTECTED` or `PUBLIC`.
 If a route is `DISABLED`, noone can access it.
-If a route is `ADMIN`, someone can access under certain circumstances(that you self-define, such as BasicAuth).
+If a route is `PROTECTED`, someone can access it under certain circumstances(that you self-define, such as BasicAuth).
 If a route is `PUBLIC`, anyone can access it.

 The `handler` is where you define which class handles the execution of a route.
 For an update the default class is `com.elepy.routes.DefaultUpdate`.
 For our scenario we made a custom handler.